-Areas of play within the development should be situated in an environment that is stimulating and safe for all children, be overlooked with good natural surveillance to ensure the safety of users and the protection of equipment, which can be vulnerable to misuse.
+With regards to the proposed LAP - areas of play should be situated in an environment that is stimulating and safe for all children, be overlooked with good natural surveillance to ensure the safety of users and the protection of equipment, which can be vulnerable to misuse.

 They should be designed to allow natural surveillance from nearby dwellings with safe and accessible routes for users to come and go.
 Boundaries between public and private space should be clearly defined and open spaces must have features which prevent unauthorised vehicular access.
-To provide a dog free environment I would ask that consideration is given to surrounding any play areas with railings and self-closing gates.
+To provide a dog free environment - I would ask that consideration is given to surrounding any play areas within the development with railings and self-closing gates.

-I also recommend that any associated ground planting be no higher than 1 metre with tree canopies no lower than 2 metres.
-This arrangement provides a window of observation throughout the area by creating as much natural surveillance as possible.
-This will allow for the interaction of capable guardians across the site to observe and report any incidents and occurrences.
-A capable guardian has a 'human element', that is usually a person who, by their mere presence, would deter potential offenders from perpetrating a crime.
+In order to maintain as much natural surveillance as possible - ground planting throughout the development should not be higher than 1 metre with tree canopies no lower than 2 metres.
+This arrangement provides a window of observation throughout the area.
+This will enable capable guardians to report incidents to the authorities should they occur.
+A capable guardian has a 'human element' that is usually a person who, by their mere presence would deter potential offenders from perpetrating a crime.